 Hosted MCP Readiness Pack

 SecurityRecipes is positioned as The Secure Context Layer for Agentic AI.
 The long-term product is not just documentation.
-It is a hosted secure context and MCP control plane that lets agent hosts ask safer questions, call tools with bounded authority, and produce evidence that security, GRC, and buyers can inspect.
+It is a hosted secure context and MCP control plane that lets agent hosts ask safer questions, call tools with bounded authority, and produce evidence that security, GRC, and reviewers can inspect.

 The Hosted MCP Readiness Pack makes that path concrete.
 It names the controls that are already reference-ready, the controls that need design-partner runtime evidence, and the controls that block production hosted claims until a tenant-safe service exists.